Myajewell/Amazing_Readme-generator/Develop/sample/readme.md

   Install node.js

   ## usage:
-  Using node.js, open the terminal and run node index.js
+  Instal node.js and open the terminal and run node index.js and answer the prompts.

   ## license:
   none